AppImage/docs.appimage.org/source/packaging-guide/hosted-services/travis-ci.rst

 Bundling your Travis CI builds as AppImages
 ===========================================

 Services such as Travis CI make it easy to build software automatically whenever a new commit is pushed to the source code repository.
 How you turn your build products into an AppImage depends on how your application is built.
-Generally there are two main methods, namely producing an application directory using bash scripts, and using the :code:`linuxdeployqt` tool.
+Generally there are two main methods, namely :ref:`producing an application directory <ref-manual>`, and using :ref:`tools to automate the process <ref-packaging-from-source>`.

 Producing an application directory using bash scripts
 -----------------------------------------------------